A rich and refreshing exploration of Germany, Germans and Germanness.

-At the close of the Second World War, Germany was an undisputed pariah.
-Seventy-three years later, it has become the moral beacon of the Western world.
+After the Second World War, Germany was an international pariah.
+Today, it has become a beacon of the Western world.
+But what makes this extraordinary nation tick?

 Giles MacDonogh is an acclaimed historian and sometime food, wine and travel writer.
 This is his fifteenth book and his eighth on Germany.
 Previous works include biographies of Frederick the Great and the last Kaiser, histories of Berlin and Prussia, and a bestselling book on the immediate aftermath of the Second World War.
 He lives in London.